neuralmimicry/jirastats/README.md

 - Legacy entry point: python run_report.py

 The workflow will (optionally) run discovery, refine your JQL, fetch issues, generate monthly CSVs and a leaderboard, and write a consolidated timelines.csv.
+If the refined JQL returns no results, the tool automatically retries with your base JQL to avoid empty runs due to over-filtering.

 ## Configuration